Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - Retained customers spend more over time

-- They become your best marketers
+- They become unpaid marketers

 Yet retention is treated like an afterthought.